-Five miles west of Spokane is the downtown hub where loads of businesses operate including several retail shops and restaurants.
 Museums, theaters, and cultural shows like the Spokane Symphony Orchestra entice homeowners to come out and appreciate the arts.
-Riverfront Park offers residents 100-acres of fun including a Skyride, a gondola lift, and a carousel.
-Manito Park and Botanical Gardens is a beautiful area to take a stroll surrounded by art and nature, and the Spokane Centennial River Trails permit 37-miles of hiking and walking paths to visitors.
-Industries and companies that aid in boosting the economy are manufacturing, clean technology, and health science works, along with digital media companies.
-Homeowners in Spokane have ample opportunities regarding employment as well as activities and attractions to see or participate in.
+Riverfront Park offers residents 100-acres of fun, featuring a gondola lift, carousel, and ice skating ribbon.
+Manito Park and Botanical Gardens is a beautiful area to take a stroll surrounded by art and nature.
+The Spokane Centennial River Trails permit 37-miles of hiking and walking paths to visitors.
+Homeowners in Spokane have ample opportunities regarding employment, activities, and attractions.

 Homebuyers will find condos and single-family homes for sale in Spokane.
-Victorian style homes can be spotted in the South Hill neighborhoods, while more modern style houses are found in north Spokane.
-Queen Anne style old mansions are available in the National Historic District, and in the downtown area, homebuyers will find modern and "art-deco" style homes.
+Victorian-style homes can be spotted in the South Hill neighborhoods, while more modern-style houses are located in north Spokane.
+Queen Anne style homes are available in the National Historic District, and in the downtown area.
 Homebuyers will be pleased with the wide selection of household options in this 60 square mile city.
-Newly renovated homes, houses with wraparound porches, multiple car garages, and a home sized to fit any family are all awaiting the right buyer.
+Newly renovated homes, houses with wraparound porches, multiple car garages, and homes sized to fit any family are all awaiting the right buyer.
 If you are interested in buying a home in Spokane, Washington, please contact us today.

 Listings last updated .
 All information provided is deemed reliable but is not guaranteed and should be independently verified.